FeverLab logo Click to read about the image

 You are here: Home

-Research focus 3: Body temperature control: what is regulated and how; thermoregulation concepts
+Research focus 1: Body temperature control: Thermoregulation concepts

 Romanovsky AA.
 Thermoregulation: some concepts have changed.
 Functional architecture of the thermoregulatory system.
 Am J Physiol 292: R37-R46, 2007.